0330 822 0505

 • Restrictive covenants that make it more difficult to carry out repairs, renovations, or remove certain characteristics

-• The age of the property may mean it degrades more quickly than a typical building, potentially leading to faster decline in property value
+• The age of the property may mean it degrades more quickly than a typical building, potentially leading to a faster decline in property value

 What types of listed buildings are there?

-The classification is usually awarded to buildings with historic relevance, or special architectural characteristics.
+The classification is usually awarded to buildings with historic relevance or special architectural characteristics.

-The specific grade will impact the mortgageability of a property, with grade I listed buildings being the most difficult to source financing for, followed by grade 2* and grade 2 listed building mortgage lenders being most accessible of the three.
+The specific grade will impact the mortgageability of a property, with grade I listed buildings being the most difficult to source financing for, followed by grade 2* and grade 2 listed buildings, mortgage lenders being most accessible of the three.

 Grade I Places of exceptional national and historic interest, such as castles Makes up around 2.5% of all listed properties